NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 ### Preparing the surgical arena
 * :bangbang: Head and top neck feathers are plucked.
 * :bangbang: The skin is swabbed (scraped gently) with a q-tip dipped in povidine, then with 70% ethanol.
 This (povidine, ethanol) is repeated 3 times.
+* :bangbang: Clean surgical area from the center of the incision site outward, and repeat using a new swab each time.
+*
 ### Anesthesia maintenance
 **The Anesthesia plane**